 University of Albany

 Students are always encouraged to pursue an internship as part of their education.
 Many of them work as interns at the Monroe County Sheriff’s Office.
-Others complete their internships with the New York State Attorney General’s Office or even the U.S. Secret Service.
+Others complete internships with the New York State Attorney General’s Office or the U.S. Secret Service.

 Morrisville State College